awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-cloudwatch-events.md

     + `status`: The status of the problem\.
     + `severity`: The severity of the problem\.
     + `problemUrl`: The console URL for the problem\.
-+ **Problem Update\.** Emitted when the problem is updated with a new observation or when an existing observation is updated and the problem is subsequently updated; updates include a resolution or closure of the problem\.
++ **Problem update\.** Emitted when the problem is updated with a new observation or when an existing observation is updated and the problem is subsequently updated; updates include a resolution or closure of the problem\.
   + Detail Type: ** "Application Insights Problem Updated"**
   + Detail:
     + `problemId`: The created problem ID\.